phips/stocks/README.md

 * `htdocs`: Path to the directory that holds static Web resources like HTML files or CSS files.
 It can be absolute or relative to the working directory root.
 Mandatory.

-To use a configuration file, you can either specify it as an option to a command or use an envionment variable.
+To use a configuration file, you can either specify it as an option to a command or use an environment variable.

     ./bin/stocks <command> -c path/to/config